ashutoshpurushottam/Shazam/README.md

 # Simple Entertaining App

 A simple application written in Swift 4.
-Developer for iOS mentoring for OpenClassrooms.
+Developed for iOS mentoring for OpenClassrooms.